Mini Project

 • Title and all authors

-• Introduction: a short problem analysis
+• Introduction: a short problem analysis or presentation of the background

 Submission